 Provide an educational framework to explore topics of interest to the committee and the broader TBE community.
 Potential activities could include: films, book clubs, book reviews, panels, performances.

-Relate (Direct Service) Subcommittee Chairs: Amy Benjamin and Geoff Sherwood
+Relate (Direct Service) Subcommittee Chair: Amy Benjamin

 Provide direct service opportunities that allow members to develop sustained, meaningful relationships with individuals and communities most directly impacted by racism and racial injustice.
 Our first proposed project is Partakers “College Behind Bars” Mentoring program, which trains and matches church- and synagogue-based teams of volunteers with incarcerated men and women participating in the Boston University Prison Education Program.